-Remove all debris and foliage from the pool shell & surface, clear the poolside skimmer basket/s, pump basket and backwash & rinse the pool filter/s.
-If anything is left to sink to the bottom it can stain the surface and be a real pain to cleanup / remove.
+Remove all debris and foliage from the pool shell & surface, brush the shell, clear the poolside skimmer basket/s, and pump basket.
+Backwash & rinse the pool filter/s.
+If anything is left to sink to the bottom it can stain the pool surface and be a real pain to try and cleanup / remove later on.

 Step 2.
 Check all equipment

-Throughout the cooler months you’ll still need the pump, filter and chlorinator to run for at least 4 hours a day ( pool size dependant ) may be more.
+Throughout the cooler months you’ll still need the pump, filter and chlorinator to run for at least 4 hours a day ( pool size dependant ) it may require a little more.

-If needed, Pool Masta NZ can always service your pool equipment.
+If needed, Pool Masta NZ can always service your pool equipment and get this ready for the Winter period.
 Visit us in store or call us on 09 272 4100.